-Germany’s largest theme park (and Europe’s second most visited after Disneyland) is located in the southwest near Freiburg.
-Brimming with mini-foreign lands, children's rides, food and drink and about a dozen hair-raising roller coasters, this park amuses the whole family.
+Germany’s largest theme park (and Europe’s second most visited after Disneyland Paris) is one of the country's top destinations.
+It is located in the southwest near Freiburg.
+Brimming with mini-foreign lands, children's rides, food and drink, and about a dozen hair-raising roller coasters, this park is fit for the whole family.

 Summer Season at Europa-Park